Corinne Olympios ends 'Bachelor in Paradise' investigation

 "I felt victimized by the fact that others were judging me through conflicting and unsubstantiated reports, while I myself had no recollection of the events that transpired," Olympios said in her statement.

 Warner Bros., which produces the show, looked into the incident.
 They have said that their investigation did not produce any evidence of misconduct.
-Warner Bros. would not comment on Olympio's statement.
+Warner Bros. would not comment on Olympios' statement.

 Filming of the show resumed in Sayulita, Mexico, over the weekend.